by Sue Kira, Naturopath & Nutritionist

 Food combining takes into consideration the digestive areas of your body and the complexity of digestion for each type of food, to ensure it goes through your entire digestive system with ease.

 There are three primary categories of food under the banner of macro-molecules which consist of proteins, fats and carbohydrates.
 (Incidentally micro-molecules include vitamins and minerals)

 Proteins such as meat, chicken and fish are acidic and begin their digestion chemically in your stomach, where acid (hydrochloric acid) and an enzyme (pepsin) do their job of breaking down proteins.
 Pepsin is a protease enzyme (protein digesting enzyme) that not only breaks down protein but also signals the release of hydrochloric acid.
 Hydrochloric acid as its name implies is an acid with a pH of around 3.5 For more information on pH you can read more about it at the Alkaline Diet.

-Fats are the third group of macromolecules.
 With fats like oils and animal fats, digestion usually starts in the small intestine and is done with the aid of lipases (fat digesting enzymes) and bile acids (secreted from the gall bladder and liver).
 These enzymes and acids allow the fats to be properly broken down into individual fatty acids in the small intestine.

 While carbs like fruits can pass through your digestive system quickly and easily, starches require three levels of digestive breakdown which is a much slower process.